pjlombardo/gk-learnr/README.md

-Git Repository for LearnR lessons designed for a biology lab course, designed for and with Dr. Grace Kwan.
+Git repository containing files to build a docker image with shiny-server and `learnr` lessons for a biology lab course, designed for and with Dr. Grace Kwan.

 Lessons include: